Mental Health and Physical Health

 Psyche means mind and soma means body.
 When someone struggles with a psychosomatic disorder, it affects both their physical and mental well-being.
 In general, most disorders have psychosomatic components to them.
 That’s because:

 - All physical diseases have mental reactions.
-For example, we all have certain thoughts and feelings and coping mechanisms.
-Think about it this way: someone reacting to needing surgery may dramatically differ from someone else reacting to needing surgery.
-One person may feel calm and relatively unaffected; the other may find himself struggling to eat or sleep because he feels so worried about the procedure.
+For example, if a person needs to undergo surgery, some may feel calm and relatively unaffected; the other may find himself or herself struggling to eat or sleep because he feels so worried about the procedure.

 - Mental illness inherently can impact physical health.
 As mentioned earlier, your mental health can impact your appetite, sleep, or hygiene habits.

 However, the mind can also cause or exacerbate physical symptoms.
-For example, someone with anxiety may experience elevated high blood pressure or heart disease.
-Another person may experience chest or stomach pain without any diagnosable medical cause.
-Many people will consult with their doctors, expecting a physical ailment or disease and do not realize their symptoms may be associated with emotional or mental factors.
+For example, someone with anxiety may experience elevated high blood pressure.
+Some people may consult with their doctors, expecting a physical ailment or disease and do not realize their symptoms may be associated with emotional or mental factors.

 Common somatic symptoms can include feeling fatigued, dizzy, experiencing back or stomach pain, and feeling sick or nauseated.
 When someone experiences extreme somatization, they may struggle with the following mental illnesses: